Miodini/simple-next-crud/back/README.md

 4. You are ready to go.
 You can access the Swagger page by going to `http://localhost:[PORT]/api`.

 ## Testing
+### Unit Testing
+You can run `yarn test` to run unit tests with Jest.

+### E2E Testing
+Before running end-to-end test, you must create a `.env.test` file, following the model from [.env.example](/.env/example), with your testing database settings.
+**WARNING**: all data in the testing database is deleted before running the test, so make sure to not point it to your app database.
-You can run `yarn test` to run unit tests with Jest. `yarn test:e2e` runs end-to-end testing.
-Please note that it will compose and run a test database on port 3306, so make sure the main application's database container is not running when running this test.
+Run `yarn test:e2e` to run the end-to-end testing.
+Please note that it will compose and run the test database on port 3306, so make sure the main application's database container is not running when running this test.